MICDS-Programming-Club/Programming-Club-Guides/introduction/command_line.md

 ```

 #### Quotes
-In Bash, the type of quotes you use when creating strings matters. `'`Single quotes`'` do nothing special, but `"`double quotes`"` do variable interpolation (putting the variable contents in the string).
+In Bash, the type of quotes you use when creating strings matters. `'Single quotes'` do nothing special, but `"double quotes"` do variable interpolation (putting the variable contents in the string).

 For example:
 ```